Mount Allison University: History

-Mount Allison University is a secular (but United Church-affiliated) primarily undergraduate liberal arts university, established at Sackville, New Brunswick on January 19, 1843.
-The university was named after Charles Frederick Allison, in honour of his gift of land and money.
+Mount Allison traces its roots to 1839 when a Sackville merchant proposed the creation of a school of elementary and higher learning.
+The university is a secular (but United Church-affiliated) primarily undergraduate liberal arts university, with classes beginning in Sackville, New Brunswick, on January 19, 1843.
+Mount Allison was named after Charles Frederick Allison, in honour of his gift of land and money.
 Its origins were steeped in the Methodist faith and it was designed to prepare men for the ministry and to supply education for lay members.
 The university was chartered on April 14, 1849.

-In June 1839, Charles Allison was encouraged by Wesleyan Methodist Minister Rev. John Bass Strong that a school of elementary and higher learning be built.
+In June 1839, Charles Allison was encouraged by Wesleyan Methodist minister Rev. John Bass Strong that a school of elementary and higher learning be built.
 Allison offered to purchase a site in Sackville to erect a suitable building for an academy and to contribute operating funds of £100 a year for 10 years.
 This offer was accepted and the Wesleyan Academy for boys subsequently opened in 1843.

-In 1854, a girls' institution (later known as the "Ladies College") was opened to complement the boys' academy.
-In 1858 an Act of the New Brunswick Legislature authorized the trustees to establish a degree-conferring institution at Sackville, under the name of the Mount Allison Wesleyan College.
+In 1854, a women's institution (later known as the "Ladies College") was opened to complement the boys' academy.
+In 1858 an act of the New Brunswick Legislature authorized the trustees to establish a degree-conferring institution at Sackville, under the name of the Mount Allison Wesleyan College.

 In July 1862, the degree-granting Mount Allison College was organized.
 The first two students, Howard Sprague and Josiah Wood, graduated in May 1863.
-Mount Allison was the first university in the British Empire to confer a bachelor's degree to a woman (Grace Annie Lockhart, B.Sc.
-1875).
-It was also the first university in Canada to grant a bachelor of arts to a woman (Harriet Starr Stewart).

 For nearly a century, Mount Allison functioned as three distinct, mutually enriching parts: the college proper, the Boys' Academy, and the Ladies College.
 The corporate name was changed to University of Mount Allison College in 1886.

 The university's affiliation was transferred to the United Church of Canada following church union in 1925.
 Original components of the university included: the Mount Allison Wesleyan Academy for Boys (1840–1958), the Ladies' College (1854–1958), and Mount Allison College.
 Mount Allison College was established in 1862 with degree-granting powers on behalf of the other two.